 A combination of the search to raise income, together with the increasingly large size of practices, has led many to become a one-stop shop for their patients by bringing in-house ancillary services.
 According to the 2018 Medical Economics Physicians Report, 89% of internal medicine practices said they offer at least one type of in-house ancillary service.

-When implemented properly, adding in-house services is a win-win situation: the practice benefits from extra income and a higher rate of reimbursement, while patients benefit by accessing all their healthcare needs in one place, saving them time and effort.
+When implemented properly, adding in-house ancillary services is a win-win situation: the practice benefits from extra income and a higher rate of reimbursement, while patients benefit by accessing all their healthcare needs in one place, saving them time and effort.
 What’s more, providing in-house ancillary services in a surgical practice makes it more likely for patients to comply with physician instructions, and for the practice to get approval from the patient’s insurance.

 Physical therapy (PT) can be critical to patient health and wellbeing.
 If the patient doesn’t complete physical therapy pre-surgery, the procedure won’t be approved by insurance and will not take place.
 On the flip side, if PT is not completed post-surgery, it delays patient recovery and can undermine the success of the surgery, and ultimately, the patient outcome.